sandraLbdvTW/docusaurus/docs/articles/english/first-year.md

 There were times when I spent half of my day without any significant result.
 I was scared to ask for help and therefore to let my mentor know that I wasted a few hours.
 And then I spent another half of the day trying to solve the same problem, finally asked for help and had to admit that I wasted the whole day.

-Give yourself a deadline that will help you understand when it’s time to get help.
+Set a deadline for yourself to know when it's time to get help.
+If there is no progress after 30-60 minutes of work, go to your mentor.
+If you're unsure about a reasonable deadline, ask your mentor to provide one.

 And remember that admitting your problems to the senior developer is much better than giving yourself excuses in front of your whole team at the next daily meeting.

 ## Show what you’ve done